The storms of August: Biden’s devastating month stokes midterm fears among Democrats

 The Taliban takeover stunned Biden administration officials, who went into overdrive trying to salvage the end of a two-decade U.S. operation in Afghanistan.
 They focused on getting Americans out of the country.

-But the administration’s worst fears were realized Thursday when at least 13 Americans were killed in an attack Biden said was carried out by the terrorist group ISIS-K. The president vowed to hunt down the perpetrators and make them pay, and the Pentagon announced late Friday that an ISIS-K planner had been killed by a U.S. drone strike.
+But the administration’s worst fears were realized Thursday when at least 13 U.S. troops were killed in an attack Biden said was carried out by the terrorist group ISIS-K. The president vowed to hunt down the perpetrators and make them pay, and the Pentagon said Saturday that two “high-profile” ISIS-K militants had been killed by a U.S. drone strike.

 That was little comfort to many Democrats who felt he had badly botched the withdrawal and evacuation efforts, undercutting his credibility as a steady hand and seasoned leader at the same time.